 “And thirdly, investment.
 One of our first backers was the Development Bank of Wales and they really understood the vision of what we were trying to create.
 We’ve certainly not had any trouble in recruiting people to come and live and work here.
 Cardiff is a really exciting and vibrant place to live and work.”

-Space Forge has now grown its team to 25 people (who, incidentally, hail from 12 countries).
+Space Forge has now grown its team to 60 in Wales (with 22 different nationalities), and established a US office this summer too.
 With Welsh Government help, they’re looking for a new, bigger factory.
 In 2021 they secured a £7.7m equity boost in what is Europe’s largest ever seed funding round for a space tech company.
 They had already been awarded a £1.7m contract through the European Space Agency’s Boost!
 Programme, supported by the UK Space Agency.

 Space Forge also continues to benefit from local support, says Andrew Bacon: “Welsh Government have always been there to help us with our unique needs as a business and our unusual testing requirements.
 We’re really excited to be working with Wales and the Welsh Government to be able to set up operational sites and landing sites so we can make Wales the best place on Earth to return a satellite.”